rstudio/docker-r-session-complete/README.md

    git push origin ${VERSION}
    git push
    ```

+   Note: Add the `-preview` suffix to tagged images that correspond to preview
+   release versions of RSP.
+Images related to preview builds are intended for
+   testing purposes, do not fall under our support agreement, and are not
+   recommended for use in production.

 3. The new images will get built on Travis CI and get pushed to the
    [rstudio/r-session-complete](https://hub.docker.com/r/rstudio/r-session-complete)